Gen AI for Opera: Democratizing AI Model Creation

 Vision

-Empower users to build AI models independently, reducing internal team dependency and accelerating innovation.
+Enable users to independently build AI models, reducing reliance on internal teams and accelerating innovation.

-Enable customers to build language models without technical expertise.
+Customers needed a way to build language models without requiring technical expertise.

 Business need:

-Expand self-service capabilities for customers and reduce dependency on internal teams.
+Expand self-service capabilities for customers and reduce reliance on internal teams.

 My role: